Scholarship

 A review of Kate Evans’s Red Rosa: A Graphic Biography of Rosa Luxemburg, published in the February 2020 issue of the American Historical Review.

 Freelance editing.
-I have worked with the Department of Neurology at Stanford University as well as various nonprofit organizations and private individuals.
+I have worked with various nonprofit organizations and private individuals.
 I was a developmental editor for Shira Robinson’s (no relation) award-winning Citizen Strangers: Palestinians and the Birth of Israel’s Liberal Settler State (Stanford UP, 2013).

 Research, writing, and content development services for the World History Project, a companion site to the Big History Project.
 Both sites offer free, online high school curriculum resources, and the World History Project is providing high school world history teachers with innovative, inclusive, accessible content for their classrooms.
-All of my articles for the World History Project are free and public-facing at Khan Academy.
+Many of my articles for the World History Project are free and public-facing at Khan Academy, and you can also view them here.

-You can view a video that I scripted and narrated for this project here:
+Here is a a video that I scripted and narrated for this project, which I wish was not so relevant:

 Ph.D. dissertation, Stanford University, 2005

-I am currently rethinking my dissertation for publication.
+Although much time has passed and my life has shifted, I still dream about revising my dissertation for publication.
 I am open to reworking individual pieces, collaborating with an artist on a graphic history (that would be so exciting!), or publishing the entire darn thing.

 It examines encounters between colonial sojourners and British imperial bureaucrats both inside Britain and outside the boundaries of the empire, to illuminate the role of travel networks, stories, and ideologies in the formation of modern bureaucratic categories of citizenship.
 It is filled with characters and stories that are hard to forget — circus performers and impostors and eye doctors and miners and consuls and befuddled Foreign and Colonial Office bureaucrats.
 It holds intimate stories of migration, mishap, and precarity in the same hand as big stories of global integration and imperial power.